-On January 1, 2013 treaties on final withholding taxes between Switzerland and the United Kingdom and between Switzerland and Austria entered into force.
+On 1 January 2013 treaties on final withholding taxes between Switzerland and the United Kingdom and between Switzerland and Austria entered into force.
 The treaties, inter alia, require a Swiss paying agent to levy final withholding tax at specified rates in respect of an individual resident in the United Kingdom or resident in Austria, as applicable, on interest or capital gain paid, or credited to an account, relating to the Notes.
 The final withholding tax substitutes the United Kingdom or Austrian income tax, as applicable, on such income of interest or capital gain.
 Such a person may, however, in lieu of the final withholding tax opt for voluntary disclosure of the interest or capital income to the tax authority of his or her country of residency.
-Note that Switzerland may conclude similar treaties with other European countries, negotiations currently being conducted with Greece and Italy.